Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout

-Our proposed $\movo$ defect (spin-majority channel $e$ $\ra$ $1\aone$ transition) has a surprisingly small HR's factor 4.73, which is slightly larger than NV center in diamond, but one of the smallest among known defects in ZnO.
-Furthermore, experiments have been able to optically resolve the zero phonon line (ZPL) of copper defects, which have a HR factor of 11~\cite{lyonsDeepDonorState2017}.
-This suggests that the zero-phonon line of $\movo$ should be able to resolve as well (given the transition being optically allowed), which will be discussed in detail in section~\ref{sec:II.B.4} and Figure \ref{fig_PL}.
+Our proposed $\movo$ defect (spin-majority channel $e$ $\rightarrow$ $1\aone$ transition) exhibits a surprisingly small HR factor of 4.96, which, while slightly larger than that of the NV center in diamond, remains one of the smallest among known defects in ZnO.
+In comparison, experiments have successfully resolved the zero-phonon line (ZPL) of copper substitutional defects in ZnO, which have an HR factor of 11~\cite{lyonsDeepDonorState2017}.
+This suggests that the ZPL of $\movo$ should also be resolvable experimentally.